nardienapratama/extra182/tutorials/2019-01-09-GitHubPages.md

 These are the steps you need for creating your GitHub Pages

-## Tutorial

-if you already have a GitHub account, skip to step 2.
+If you already have a GitHub account, skip to step 2.

 ### 1. Creating Your GitHub Account